eshanis/mm-github-pages-starter/_posts/2020-07-15-tools-and-courses-to-set_up-website-edit.md

 **b.**  **Github** is another webhosting option I explored because it did not require me to write complicated code.
-        [github pages](https://blog.eshani.ml/) I created this website as my tech blog on Github pages.
+        I created the [github pages](https://blog.eshani.ml/) website as my tech blog on Github pages.
 You can find the code to my website [here](https://github.com/eshanis/eshanis.github.io).
 You can find details on how to set up [here](https://blog.eshani.ml/github-website/) I got my free domain on [freenom] (https://my.freenom.com/clientarea.php?action=domains)